 If you have, you’ve certainly come to the right place.

-My experience in the gym training others has led me to believe that having bigger biceps is the single most #1 goal for any guy who is just starting to train.
+My experience in the gym training others has led me to believe that having bigger biceps is the main, #1 goal for any guy just starting to train.

-BUT, despite what many “experts” may tell you, when I started adding bodyweight training to my regimen I noticed a significant increase (at least 2 inches worth) in the size of my biceps.
+BUT, despite what many “experts” may tell you when I started adding bodyweight training to my regimen, I noticed a significant increase (at least 2 inches) in the size of my biceps.

 I hope you enjoy.
 Let’s begin!